This sourdough flat bread recipe can be used for so many different things!

 Notes on Bulk Fermentation

 Just a note here regarding the size of each flatbread - what you want to use them for will depend on the size you make them.
-50g is perfect for a tortilla or flatbread.
+50g is perfect for a round flatbread.
 100g would be better if you want a naan or souvlaki wrap.

 I make Lavash with sourdough.
 It's a Turkish flatbread that is fantastic for wraps using meats, greens etc.